esrakonya/esrakonya/README.md

 # Hi, I'm Esra 👋

-I'm a software developer focused on building clean, well-tested, production-grade applications — across Android, backend and full-stack.
+I'm a software developer focused on building clean, well-tested, production-grade applications — across Backend, Android and Full-Stack.

 I care about writing code that is maintainable, not just functional: clean architecture, separation of concerns, and a safety-first testing philosophy are things I apply regardless of the stack.